clouddiish/k_means/README.md

 # k-means

-K-meas is an exercise in which two datasets are analysed using the k-means algorithm.
+k-meas is an exercise in which two datasets are analysed using the k-means algorithm.
 The project involved refactoring an initial app provided as coursework to better suit multiple applications, implementing dataset-specific functions and analysing the impact of selected number of clusters, iterations and distance calculating method on the results.

 ## features